hershey101/hershey101.github.io/_posts/2017-01-08-Dear-Future-Wife.md

 be reserved for the last section of this post.
 Nevertheless, I am convinced that the modern notions of romantic love have become synonymous with the release of dopamine, serotonin and oxytocin.
-These chemical reactions are what inexperienced people often confuse with love, and can easily become the basis of bad-decisions such as getting married with the wrong person.
+These chemical reactions are what inexperienced people often confuse with love, and can easily become the basis of bad decisions such as getting married with the wrong person.
 Worse yet, once one understands this, one can easily manipulate the release of these chemicals in others to achieve nefarious objectives.
 Therefore, I believe that it is vital to involve the pre-frontal cortex when making, what is arguably the most important decision of one's life.

-While, this blog post primarily acts as a mechanism for my neo-cortex to isolate and summarize the requirements for someone I would marry, it also serves a more practical purpose.
+While, this blog post primarily acts as a mechanism for my neocortex to isolate and summarize the requirements for someone I would marry, it also serves a more practical purpose.
 Some simple calculations say that there are potentially on the order of 100K to 1M women who would fit what I would call